wpswings/subscriptions-for-woocommerce/README.txt

 == WHAT PREMIUM FEATURES OF SUBSCRIPTIONS FOR WOOCOMMERCE OFFERS ==

-* Create WooCommerce variable subscription product types and configure more WooCommerce subscription services.
+* Create WooCommerce variable product types and configure more WooCommerce subscription services.
 * With the Subscription for WooCommerce plugin, the admin can enable subscription prices for one-time purchases of products.
-* Upgrade or downgrade plans of variable subscription products.
+* Upgrade or downgrade plans of variable products.
 * Designation of WooCommerce subscription start date and expiration date by user or admin.
 * Compatibility with the [**Product Bundles plugin**](https://woocommerce.com/products/product-bundles/) allows you to offer subscription bundles on your store.
 * Automatic retrying for failed payments and automated WooCommerce subscription cancellation.